caiks/WBOT02/README.md

 Expect that even with multi-scale and edge detection we will probably still need a temporal higher level slice topology search to make the wotbot behaviour resemble a human.
 Possibly we will also need audio.
 The reason is that the features that are interesting to us - moving lips, for example - are often buried on shorter paths along with unrelated events deep in the model.

 Should we also consider rotations?
 Perhaps for future but probably won't increase the frequency of interesting features as much as scale.
 Perhaps a two level coincident model would have the same slice if the underlying models have multi-rotation as well as multi-scale.
 It could be that there is an automatic adjustment made for head angle for rolls (yaw and pitch are handled by scanning).
 But seeing things from above or below often includes a rotation so perhaps an object is made of parts and the parts are independent of affine transformation in 3 dimensions ie where parallel lines remain parallel.
 Perhaps edge detection is a better substrate.

+A multi-scale substrate consisting of underlying local level and spatial gradient (edge detection) would combine linear and surface features.

+Consider Fourier transforms for texture.
+Perhaps add to underlying local substrate, though probably need to add to a large size substrate in order to pick up higher frequencies.
+Should it be polar coordinates or Cartesian?
+Not many textures or patterns in film noir because they are often distracting or difficult to resolve but would be important for wotbot.

 Are there labels for which there might be causal alignments?
 If so, then can we find some useful conditional model for a demo?